 Slowly but surely, Siddhartha becomes enraptured by the riches he can earn working for Kamaswami.
 He gambles frequently and visits Kamala in elegant clothes, a sharp contrast from when he first met her wearing rags.

 Things are not as they seem, however.
 On the outside, Siddhartha might appear content with the money he has earned from his business dealings, but inside he feels empty.
-He views the luxurious lifestyle as a game that detracts from spiritual fulfillment.
+He views the luxurious lifestyle as a game that detracts from spiritual fulfilment.

 What Siddhartha realized is an age-old concept, that money won’t make you happy.
 We tend to equate money with happiness and think if only we had more money how much happier we’d be.
 While there’s nothing wrong with wishing to earn more money or to become rich, if you’re using this desire as a path to happiness, you might be disappointed.